Creative Foundations Fund

 • charitable community benefit societies, registered with the Financial Conduct Authority (FCA), provided their governance documents can demonstrate that any profits are reinvested for the benefit of the ‘society’ instead of its members. (e.g. include an asset lock)

-Partnership applications between properly constituted cultural organisations.
-One organisation must act as the lead organisation and submit the application depending on who is most appropriate to meet the aims and outcomes of the fund.
-All partners to the partnership will need to be not-for-profit organisations and meet the eligibility requirements set out above.
+• One organisation must act as the lead organisation and submit the application, depending on who is most appropriate to meet the aims and outcomes of the fund.

 If the project is funded, Arts Council England will enter into a legally binding grant agreement with the lead organisation.
 This organisation must accept the Arts Council’s Standard Terms and Conditions for Capital Grants and will be solely accountable to the Arts Council for all monitoring information, how all the money is spent, and for the successful delivery of the project.
-Before the project can start, the Arts Council must approve a partnership agreement between the lead organisation and the other partners involved in the project.
+Before the project can start, the Arts Council must approve a partnership agreement between the lead organisation and the other partners .
 Further guidance about partnership agreements can be found on the Arts Council England website.

 Who cannot apply?